Full April sales figures are in with a mixed bag of results, some brands hitting new heights, others faltering.

 The FREE, Courage, and Zhuiguang certainly need something to kick things up a gear for Voyah whose sales are predominantly held up by the popular Dreamer MPV, which itself has Huawei tech and ADS technology inside now.

 Onvo had a month to forget in April.
-Down ten percent after firing their underperforming CEO, they’ve yet to get close to consistent sales even near the 10,000 promised by the outgoing CEO.
+Down nine percent after firing their underperforming CEO, they’ve yet to get close to consistent sales even near the 10,000 promised by the outgoing CEO.

 The new CEO has a good record with NIO Power though so we’ll see if his arrival bears fruit, and whether sales of the new L90, launched in Shanghai, will have a positive impact on sales, as and when it becomes available.